Chicago Estate Planning Attorney

 Most families don’t fall within the “Leave it to Beaver” genre, where you have two opposite-gender parents, who are in each of their first marriages, who have one or more kids, and who are healthy and thriving.
 In these cases, estate planning can be fairly simple, but most families aren’t the perfect nuclear family.
 Whether you are in a same-sex marriage or relationship, you have children but not a spouse, or you have some other “non-traditional” family, as is the case with millions of families right here in Illinois, then your estate planning procedures may be a little different.

 Today, traditions are changing but estate planning laws can sometimes lag behind.
 As such, when planning for your estate, it can be helpful to get the legal representation of Chicago estate planning attorney James C. Provenza.
 With years of experience working with thousands of families, both traditional and non-traditional, our estate planning law office has the tools and legal insight to help you create a strong, secure, and beneficial estate plan.
-For a free consultation with our law office, call us today at (847) 729-3939.

 In the meantime, we’ve included 3 estate planning tips for the non-traditional family below.